 The Working Group noted this response, and highlighted that an impact assessment will be included within the Change Report.

-The LDNOs networks are governed by the metered connections and the UMS connections are an ancillary service provided as part of the main network for the metered customers.
-Therefore, the LDNO would not take the UMS into consideration when adopting the network.
+The LDNO’s networks are governed by the metered connections and the UMS connections are an ancillary service provided as part of the main network for the metered Customers.
+Therefore, the LDNO would not take the UMS connections into consideration when adopting the network.

-An IDNO respondent agreed with the principles and explained that by removing the multiple discount factors for UMS connections is a sensible approach to this industry issue.
+An IDNO respondent agreed with the principles and explained that removing the multiple discount factors for UMS connections is a sensible approach to this industry issue.
 It reduces costs for customers by removing the requirement for multiple MPANs to facilitate LDNO charging.
-It also reduces the costs of administration for the DNOs and IDNOs when carrying out LDNO charging.
+They also state that it reduces the costs of administration for the DNOs and IDNOs when carrying out LDNO charging.

 Questions 3 - Do you have any comments on the proposed legal text?
 Provide supporting comments

-A DNO respondent noted that they believe there is an issue with the legal text allowing an LDNO party to actively reduce their DUoS charges from the host DNO by choosing the lowest tariff possible for each customer.
-For example an LDNO could easily benefit from using the new ‘LDNO Any’ UMS tariffs for their UMS customers with LV DNO boundaries, thus receiving a higher discount than the ‘LDNO LV’ UMS tariff, whilst using the voltage specific tariffs for UMS customers with higher voltage DNO boundaries, thus receiving a higher discount than the ‘LDNO Any’ tariff.
-We do not think the legal text is clear enough that this should be prohibited.
-We are also concerned about the policing of this matter.
+A DNO respondent noted that they believe there is an issue with the legal text allowing an LDNO party to actively reduce their DUoS charges from the host DNO by choosing the lowest tariff possible for each Customer.
+For example an LDNO could easily benefit from using the new ‘LDNO Any’ UMS tariffs for their UMS Customers with LV DNO boundaries, thus receiving a higher discount than the ‘LDNO LV’ UMS tariff, whilst using the voltage specific tariffs for UMS Customers with higher voltage DNO boundaries, thus receiving a higher discount than the ‘LDNO Any’ tariff.
+They do not think the legal text is clear enough that this should be prohibited.
+They are also concerned about the policing of this matter.

 The Working Group highlighted that the driver for these decisions will be to reduce the number of MPANs.
-The Working Group agreed to modify the legal text to mandate the LDNO any tariff can only be used when the LDNO has networks connect to the host DNO at more than one interface boundary level.
+The Working Group agreed to modify the legal text to mandate the LDNO Any tariff can only be used when the LDNO has networks connected to the host DNO at more than one interface boundary level.

-A different DNO respondent highlighted that in Section 124 they believe that the words ‘forecast for the charging year’ should be added instead of ‘determine’ and that the word ‘made’ should be removed as shown in the following paragraph.
+A different DNO respondent highlighted that in Section 124 they believe that the words ‘forecast for the charging year’ should be added instead of ‘determine’ and that the word ‘made’ should be removed...
 This change will ensure that the calculation reflects the number of MPANs in the charging year.

 The DNO Parties will forecast for the charging year, determine the total number of Domestic connections made to LDNO networks, split by LDNO discount category (relating to each of the LDNO boundary network levels), within the DNO Party’s Distribution Services Area.

 In the equation in Section 124, the top part concerns energised MPANs whereas the bottom part does not.
-They do not believe this is the intent of DCP 203, and propose adding “energised” before the second “Domestic” in the following paragraph.
+They do not believe this is the intent of DCP 203, and propose adding “energised” before the second “Domestic”.

 Total No. of LDNO Domestic connections in DNO DSA = the total number of energised Domestic MPANs registered against LDNO networks within the DNO Party’s Distribution Services Area.